Written by 9:41 pm How To, WordPress Views: 27

 WordPress wp_options autoload bloat cleanup guide for database optimization

 Your WordPress site loads slowly, and you have already optimized images, enabled caching, and minified CSS.
 Yet the database still drags.
 The culprit is often hiding in plain sight: the wp_options table, specifically the autoload column.
 On a typical site with 30+ plugins, autoloaded data can balloon past 2 MB, forcing WordPress to load megabytes of serialized data into memory on every single page request.
 Cleaning this up can realistically cut your Time to First Byte by 30-40%.
+For more WordPress performance techniques, explore our dedicated hub.

 What Is wp_options Autoload and Why It Matters